Mack Lloyd Park Water Access

 Project Highlights

-The Town of Winthrop will use this project to develop water access to the Methow River in Mack Lloyd Park.
-Due to the park’s central location in Town, an informal, unofficial launch area for fishing boats and paddle sports evolved without the Town’s approval.
-Lacking defined access, this undefined use has contributed to significant bank erosion.
-This project will facilitate structured access using a concrete plank ramp, restore native vegetation to the remaining stretch of exposed riverbank, install restrooms, improve an existing gravel parking area, and provide signage to guide proper use of the site.
-The primary recreational opportunity provided by this grant project is nonmotorized boating.
+The Town of Winthrop will use this grant to develop a water access site on the Methow River in Mack Lloyd Park.
+Development includes installing a concrete plank ramp, restoration of native vegetation along the riverbank, renovation of the restrooms, improving the gravel parking area, and providing signage to guide proper use of the site.
+The primary recreational opportunity provided is nonmotorized boating.

 Quick Facts